MukhtarHassan1/python-network-firewall-audit/README.md

-# 🛡️ Linux Network Firewall & Security Auditor
+# 🛡️ Python Based Linux Network Firewall & Security Auditor

 A high-performance, multi-threaded Linux systems utility developed in Python for real-time network traffic filtering and security auditing.
 By interfacing directly with Linux AF_INET sockets, this project implements Multi-Level Security (MLS) and Dynamic Rate-Limiting to harden Ubuntu-based backend services against unauthorized access and Denial of Service (DoS) attacks.
 It features a professional-grade audit logging system designed for Linux environment forensics and a PyQt5-based control plane for real-time rule manipulation.